gillespilon/machine_learning/machine_learning.md

 - Harder than R to get started with machine learning but much easier to go deeper
 - Less emphasis that R on model interpretability

-    - scikit-leaer emphasizes machine learning -> predictive accuracy
+    - scikit-learn emphasizes machine learning -> predictive accuracy
     - R emphasizes statistical learning -> model interpretability and uncertainty

 Further reading